 – Tim Ingold & Elizabeth Hallam, ‘Creativity and Cultural Improvisation’, Routledge, 2007

-A. “coping with complexity and uncertainty”
+I. “coping with the complexity and uncertainty”

 [2000-2001 Advanced Diploma in Capacities for Managing Development, Open University]